vitkorystov/leet-code-same-tree/README.md

-# leet-code-same-tree
+# Leetcode tasks

-My solution for leetcode task https://leetcode.com/problems/same-tree/
+My solutions for some leetcode tasks.